 Major Activities of EMD

-Within the ambit of notified environmental standards applicable for emission and discharge of pollutants into the environment and rules pertaining to eco-friendly management of various wastes, being generated inside the plant premises as well as in the townships, SAIL plants and mines operate its processes without disturbing the ecological balance.
-SAIL has also drawn its environmental vision in consonance with the Corporate Environmental Policy, which not only addresses the need to be compliant but also emphasises on striving to go beyond.
+Within the ambit of notified environmental standards and rules pertaining to eco-friendly management of various wastes, generated inside the plant premises and at the townships, SAIL plants and mines operate its processes without disturbing the ecological balance.
+SAIL has also drawn its environmental vision in consonance with the Corporate Environmental Policy, which not only addresses the needs to be compliant but also emphasises on striving to go beyond.
 Besides, SAIL is committed to address the stakeholders’ concerns and communicate its environmental philosophy to all the stake holders.

-Since inception, SAIL plants and mines have been putting their relentless efforts in sustained manner, so as to conduct various operations in an environment friendly manner.
-These have resulted in the reduction of emissions and discharge levels, increase in utilization of solid wastes and greenery development.
-SAIL plants and mines are efficiently operating the pollution control devices/facilities and maintaining regularly through revamping and refurbishing and also up-grading them as and when required, for the purpose of complying with the applicable environmental standards, which are becoming more and more stringent day by day.
+Since inception, SAIL plants and mines have been putting relentless efforts in sustained manner, so as to conduct various operations in an environment-friendly manner.
+As a result, reduction in environmental emission and discharge, increase in utilization of solid wastes and greenery development are being achieved.
+SAIL plants and mines are efficiently operating the pollution control devices/facilities and maintaining through revamping and refurbishing and also up-grading as and when required, for the purpose of complying with the applicable environmental standards, which are becoming more and more stringent day by day.

 Adoption of clean technologies and state-of-the-art pollution control equipment/ facilities:

-Some of the major best available technologies adopted as steps towards implementation of clean technologies as well as latest pollution control facilities during its massive expansion cum modernization programs are as follows:
+Some of the major best available technologies adopted during the massive expansion cum modernization programs of SAIL are as follows: